NeoxyBox/svelte-inview-next/README.md

 A _simple_, _small_ and _easy_ to `use` intersection observer library for Svelte 5.

-> ⚠ WIP, expect bugs.
+> ⚠ WIP, and the maintainer is not a web veteran.
+Expect bugs.

 ## Installation

-This library just relies on Svelte 5.

 ```sh
 $ npm install --save svelte-inview-next